Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Evaluation and Results

-The remaining questions cover use cases, comparison to existing software and the integration in the current RT workflow.
-We ask for which use-cases are the visualizations more helpful in Q20.
-All answers indicate that they are more suitable for overlap volumes, but can be also helpful for hot spots.
-One comment indicated the manual effort for the latter as you still need to define the dose volumes as part of the setup.
-In Q21 we asked if adding iso-dose as a volume is also helpful for investigating overlap volumes and not just for the hot spots.
-This was regarded as very helpful, especially when there is no overlap with another structure to identify dose regions of interest in OARs.
-In Q22 we were interested in the comparison to existing software used by institution.
-We asked if it is possible to do the same with the standard software, i.e., finding overlap volumes with too high doses or hot spots.
-Furthermore, we asked if it would take longer, do explore all overlapping structures with the standard software.
-The first part was answered by all with ``sometimes'', and the second part with \textbf{67}\% ``yes'' and \textbf{33}\% ``sometimes''.
-The comments indicate that it would be possible with standard software, but it would take much more time, as these structures have to be created manually.
-In Q23 we asked if there is potential to integrate the visualizations in the RT planning workflow and where.
-All participants answered ``yes'', and indicated that it could be integrated during the plan creation and optimization, and during the plan discussion.
-Furthermore, the overlaps could be sent directly to the planning system to recalculate and to see if the plan was improved in the regard of PTV coverage or OAR sparing.
-We asked in Q24 what features are missing with regard to finding sub-volumes of OARs which are receiving too much dose.
-The answers can be summarized as, a way to gradually show highest and lowest doses to structures or overlaps, the body structure minus, e.g., the PTV to find hotspots only outside the PTV.
-Furthermore, a comment indicated that it would be beneficial to define a new reference structure from a table entry in TV-I, to be able to see all structures overlapping with the entry without starting again from the chord diagram.
+In Q\ref{OV-Q21} we asked if adding dose regions is also helpful for investigating overlap volumes and not just for investigating hot spots.
+This is regarded as very helpful, especially if there is no overlap with another structure to identify dose regions of interest in OARs.
+In Q\ref{OV-Q22} we asked if it is possible to do the same with the standard software, and if it would take longer, to explore all overlapping structures.
+The answers suggest that it is feasible, but will take significantly more time due to the manual creation of overlaps.
+In Q\ref{OV-Q23} we asked about integrating the visualizations in the RT planning process and all participants agreed it was possible and suggested integration during plan creation and optimization, and plan discussion.
+We asked in Q\ref{OV-Q24} which features are missing.
+One suggestion is to use logical operations for structures to eliminate, for example, the PTV from the body structure to identify hot spots outside the PTV.
+Another recommendation is to create a new reference structure from the table view TV-I without having to go back to the chord diagram.